japinol7/the-codemaster/README.md

         > You can decrypt files disk messages with the computers.
 	> Computers:
         > Use a computer to decrypt files disks.
+        > You cannot read the file messages yet in the current version of the game.
         > In later versions, they will have an important role in beating the game.
 	> Mines: